Invariant trilinear forms for SL(3,R): Introduction

 Invariant trilinear forms on flag varieties give intertwining operators in the category of smooth representations between induced representations and tensor products.
 Hence the dimension of these spaces represent intertwining numbers or decomposition numbers of tensor products.
 For applications, it is most interesting to consider cases, where these dimensions are finite, which corresponds to rank one situations, see \cites{AZ,BC,BKZ,Clare,CKO,CO,Clerc1,Clerc2,DKS,De1,De2,KSS,MOO,MO}.
 In higher rank cases, the space of invariant trilinear forms can be infinite-dimensional.
 In particular, in \cite{Koba}, Theorem C, it is shown that if $G$ is algebraic over $\R$ and if there is no open $G$-orbit in the triple product of the flag variety

 then the space of invariant trilinear forms is infinite-dimensional.
 In this paper, we consider the case of the group $\SL_3(\R)$, for which we give a complete analysis of the orbit structure of the corresponding triple product of the flag variety.
 It turns out, that the 36 generalized Schubert cells contain 70 isolated orbits and one continuous family of orbits.
-On this family, we explicitly reproduce the construction of \cite{Koba} and give explicit examples of infinitely many linearly independent invariant distributions, i.e., invariant triple products.

 In particular, it turns out that there is no open orbit.
 Hence Theorem C of \cite{Koba} says that there are representations, for which the space of invariant trilinear forms is infinite dimensional.
-In Section 2 of this paper we make this fact explicit by showing, that for all unitary principal series representations we have an infinite-dimensional space of invariant trilinear forms.
-In principle, we only repeat the proof of Theorem C of \cite{Koba} in an explicit setting here.